sanfinity-Iot/openremote/Tutorial:-Connect-your-MQTT-Client.md

 - Port: `1883` for localhost (no SSL), `8883` for hosted environment (SSL)
 - password: the secret generated for the mqtt service user (you can find it on the mqttuser users page)
 - username: `master:mqttuser` ({realm}:{user})
-- clientID: `client123` (this can be anything you like)
+- clientID: `client123` (this can be anything you like but must be unique - Any existing connection with the same client ID will be replaced)

 ## Subscribe to attributes using the MQTT API
 In this tutorial we will be looking at specific attributes of a specific asset.
 There are [many more options](https://github.com/openremote/openremote/wiki/User-Guide%3A-Manager-APIs#mqtt-api-mqtt-broker) of subscribing to (all) updates of assets and attributes.
 The asset attributes that you will be subscribing to can be written by the user, by rules, or can be a live value gathered through an Agent link with another device in the field.
 You can imagine this boolean value could toggle a function of the device subscribed to the attribute
 1. Get the ID of the Thing asset by navigating to its asset page and copying the ID in the URL (e.g. `http://localhost:9000/manager/#!assets/false/6xIa9MkpZuR7slaUGB6OTZ` => `6xIa9MkpZuR7slaUGB6OTZ`)
-2. Create a subscription for the subscribeAttribute in your MQTT client with the topic: `{realm}/{clientId}/attribute/{assetId}/{attributeName}`.
-So in our case this will be `master/client123/attribute/6xIa9MkpZuR7slaUGB6OTZ/subscribeAttribute`
+2. Create a subscription for the subscribeAttribute in your MQTT client with the topic: `{realm}/{clientId}/attribute/{attributeName}/{assetId}`.
+So in our case this will be `master/client123/attribute/subscribeAttribute/6xIa9MkpZuR7slaUGB6OTZ`
 3. In the view mode of the Thing asset in the OpenRemote Manager, write a new value to the 'Subscribe attribute' by clicking the checkbox.
 4. Verify that you see the value (`true`/`false`) coming in on your MQTT client!

 ## Publish attribute values from the MQTT client
 You can publish data from your MQTT client (device) to the OpenRemote manager so that you can monitor the device and create rules.
 1. Define the correct topic.
-For directly writing an attribute value: {realm}/{clientID}/attributevalue/{assetID}/{attributeName}.
-So in our case this will be `master/client123/attributevalue/6xIa9MkpZuR7slaUGB6OTZ/writeAttribute`
+For directly writing an attribute value: {realm}/{clientID}/writeattributevalue/{attributeName}/{assetID}.
+So in our case this will be `master/client123/writeattributevalue/writeAttribute/6xIa9MkpZuR7slaUGB6OTZ`
 2. Send the JSON over this topic.
-For a Number, this is really simple: `{23}`
+For a Number, this is really simple: `23`
 3. Go to the Manager and check if the value updated!